 Eye Infections, Diseases or Conditions

 Other eye conditions such as eye infections (conjunctivitis) or uveitis also commonly cause photophobia.
 When left untreated, some eye infections or condition can cause irreversible damage to delicate eye tissue.
 This not only can cause chronic photophobia but in severe cases, it can also cause damage to vision or vision loss.

 If you are experiencing discomfort from light-sensitive eyes it is a good idea to visit the optometrist.
 The optometrist can help identify what the cause of your light sensitivity is.
 If it is the result of an underlying condition they may be able to treat the problem which in turn will help resolve light sensitivity.

 If light sensitivity was just something you were born with, the optometrist can also recommend vision solutions, such as specific sunglasses, lens tints or contact lenses which can help make bright environments more comfortable.

 Book an Appointment

-If you live in the Calgary area, we are always happy to help out new patients.
+If you live in the Calgary area, our Calgary Eye Doctors are always happy to help out new patients.
 To book an appointment you can conveniently do so online or call our office during regular business hours at (403) 255-2826